piotr-gbyliczek/kubernetes-the-hard-way-on-azure/docs/04-certificate-authority.md

 echo 1001 > db/crlnumber
 ```

 We can now start generating files.
-Start with encrypted key for CA:
+Start with encrypted key and certificate signing request for CA:

 ```shell